klmnden/azure-docs.tr-tr/articles/databox-online/data-box-edge-create-iot-edge-module.md

 ## <a name="prerequisites"></a>Önkoşullar

-Başlamadan önce olduğundan emin olun:
+Başlamadan önce aşağıdakilere sahip olduğunuzdan emin olun:

 - Çalışan bir veri kutusu Edge cihazı.